grafana/tempo/docs/tempo/website/getting-started/_index.md

 ---
-title: Getting started
+title: Get started
+menuTitle: Get started with Grafana Tempo
 weight: 150
 ---

-# Getting started
+# Get started with Grafana Tempo

 Distributed tracing visualizes the lifecycle of a request as it passes through a set of applications.
 There are a few components that must be configured in order to get a working distributed tracing visualization.

 This document discusses the four major pieces necessary to build out a tracing system:
 Instrumentation, Pipeline, Backend and Visualization.
 If one were to build a diagram laying out these pieces, it may look something like this:

 <p align="center"><img src="getting-started.png" alt="Tracing Overview"></p>